 Like soccer, I decided to dedicate a page to my work in the nonprofit arena because I hope to work for a nonprofit again someday.
 And there’s a good chance I will because nonprofits are among the fastest growing sectors of the global economy, accounting for nearly 10 percent of all wages and salaries in America.

-I jumped at the chance to work for this a local sports and fitness destination because I saw it as a chance to explore the nonprofit sector while giving back to my community.
+I jumped at the chance to work for this a local sports and fitness destination because I saw it as an opportunity to explore the nonprofit sector while giving back to my community.
 And that focus on the community was one of the aspects that made this such an attractive opportunity for me.
 Throughout my career, all of my clients were targeting national and international audiences.
 And here was a chance to narrow the focus and target a specific community, and one that I had lived in for many years.

 I began by revitalizing both the brand and the communications function for the organization.
 And working with the department heads and program leaders, I developed a data-driven, holistic marketing plan that increased the visibility and understanding of its mission and 36 programs while helping draw an average of more than 700,000 annual visitors to its 5.5-acre urban campus.
 As a result, I helped set numerous records for membership and program sales, with around half the growth coming from new customers.
 I also supported the development department, helping set records for many of its fundraising activities.